Get Tech Tips

 These are all questions a thoughtful technician should ask before spending money on a tool or implementing solutions to solve a problem.

 Don’t worry; we aren’t going into the rabbit hole too deep.
 I simply want to introduce you to a concept called the Heisenberg Uncertainty Principle in quantum mechanics.
 The Uncertainty Principle states that the more precisely you determine a particle’s position, the less precisely you can determine that particle’s momentum.
 Basically, the Uncertainty Principle limits our ability to measure things exactly.
 In modern physics, there simply is no such thing.
 There is only the agreed-upon accuracy and precision everyone is satisfied with to make practical decisions.
 For example, if you asked me how tall I was, my answer might be 5’11”.
-But is that 5ft.
-11in. exactly?
+But is that 5ft 11in exactly?
 The line on the measuring tape with which I measured my height has a thickness, doesn’t it?
 Where within the thickness of that line do I fall?
-This principle is, of course, much more noticeable in the quantum (atomic) scale than on the macro scale.
-However, when measuring airflow and trying to solve occupant health concerns by measuring indoor air quality, accuracy, and precision matters.
+This principle is, of course, much more noticeable on the quantum (atomic) scale than on the macro scale.
+However, accuracy and precision matter when measuring airflow and solving occupant health concerns by measuring indoor air quality.
 Our margin of uncertainty matters.

 A technician doesn’t have to lose sleep over the fact nothing can be measured exactly.
-In our trade, and most of life, it’s not necessary.
-We can use this knowledge, however, to be more critical about the types of tools to choose to use.
+In our trade—and most of life—it’s not necessary.
+However, we can use this knowledge to be more critical about the types of tools to choose to use.
 A duct traverse with a rotating vane anemometer can provide a quick and dirty idea for system airflow.
-Still, it’s not accurate nor precise enough to make complex troubleshooting decisions based on its results.
+Still, it’s neither accurate nor precise enough to make complex troubleshooting decisions based on its results.
 The margin of uncertainty is too high.
-A flow hood or The Energy Conservatory’s TrueFlow Grid would be required for more accurate measurements upon which to base airflow balancing solutions.
-So how do we quality check for accuracy and precision?
+A flow hood or The Energy Conservatory’s TrueFlow Grid (manual available HERE) would be required for more accurate measurements upon which to base airflow balancing solutions.
+So, how do we quality check for accuracy and precision?
 First, here’s a diagram showing the difference between the two and various combinations of accuracy and precision:

 It’s important to understand the differences between these different combinations of accuracy and precision.
 Take any three brands of micron gauges and do a vacuum pump test.
 It helps if you have a digital gauge on the pump itself.
-Pull only on the pump first, and record the level of vacuum achieved (a good vacuum with fresh oil should be able to pull below 50 microns).
+(Here's a pump we recommend.)
+Pull only on the pump first and record the level of vacuum achieved (a good vacuum with fresh oil should be able to pull below 50 microns).
 Next, add the gauges one at a time and pull a vacuum in three more separate tests.
 You will very likely record three different micron levels for each gauge.
 In this experiment, the pump was our reference.
-In reality, the pump gauge itself would also need to be scrutinized for accuracy and precision, but as a demonstration, this test works well.
+In reality, the pump gauge itself would also need to be scrutinized for accuracy and precision, but this test works well as a demonstration.
 Looking at the recorded micron levels from the gauges relative to the pump, where on the graph would your test results lie?
-Most are either accurate, but not precise, or precise, but not accurate.
+Most are either accurate but not precise or precise but not accurate.

 Sensors are another factor to consider when choosing a measurement tool.
 Sensors are responsible for most of what makes a tool more expensive (not always, but most of the time).
-The product data for any instrument can be found either in the manuals or through a quick phone call to the manufacturer.
-In a recent podcast with Aeroqual’s Bernadette Shahin, we discuss some points to look for when researching the quality of a particular sensor.
+You can find the product data for any instrument either in the manuals or through a quick phone call to the manufacturer.
+In a recent podcast with Aeroqual’s Bernadette Shahin, we discuss some points to look for when researching the quality of a particular sensor: